arpitbbhayani/articles/blogs/better-programmer.md

  - always define the scope of implementation, create an execution plan and and then code

 # Conclusion
-It is not necessary to act on every single action item specified.
-It totally depends on what interests you.
-Programming is simple but being good at it is difficult.
-The path to becoming a better programmer is never bursty rather steady.
-I hope these points help you be a better programmer; it surely has helped me a lot.

-Pick multiple principle to follow
+These principles has helped me get better at programming with time and in parallel I pick at the max 3 and act on the action items.
+Programming is simple but being better than most is difficult.
+Doing it consistently makes one get better by the day.